jasujm/lotina/README.md

 In typical musical soap dispensers, the music functionality is integrated to the dispenser, activating when the soap is dispenser. **Lotina** (Finnish for *squelch*) does something a little different.
-It’s a separate device that records sounds and recognized when tap is opened and then closed.
-After closing the tap and taking soap, it starts playing music until it’s time to rinse again.
+It’s a separate device that records sounds and recognized when tap is opened.
+After detecting hand washing by the sound of water running from tap, it starts playing music until it’s time to rinse again.

 Hence the product description: a musical soap dispenser powered by machine learning.